 Pg 10 Definitions – Add definition for Off-site Improvements, and Site-Improvements

-Pg 11 Definitions - Add n original
+Pg 11 Definitions - Add Minor Land Division.
+A division of an original parcel into four (4) or less lots, parcels or sites for the purpose of sale for building (residential and/or commercial) development.

 Pg 14 – Definitions- Change the Definition of Subdivision.
 The number of lots, parcels, or sites from seven (7) to five (5).
 This change is to comply with the Idaho State definition of Subdivision.

 Pg 52 -9-3-1 K Aquifer Recharge and Protection.
-Where agricultural land proposed development; as defined by this ordinancethat has water rights and/or water shares of an irrigation company within Franklin County, and the water is reasonable available; , is considered for development, Franklin County strongly encourages that the irrigation water rights and/or shares irrigation subdivisionand/or shares remain on the property to ensure recharge of the aquifer and to prevent depletion of the aquifer by culinary well consumption.
+Where land within a proposed development; as defined by this ordinance has water rights and/or water shares of an irrigation company within Franklin County, and the water is reasonable available; the applicant shall demonstrate how the existing irrigation water rights and/or shares will be utilized to meet the irrigation demands and be regulated and administered for the subdivision to ensure recharge of the aquifer and to prevent depletion of the aquifer by culinary well consumption.

 Pg 54 9-3-3 A- Individual Water Supplies.
 Where reliance on individual water supplies is proposed, evidence shall be provided that an adequate quantity and quality of water is available for the proposed development.
 The required evidence may be in the form of documented experience with existing wells at geologically similar, neighboring sites or records of on-site well tests.
 If there is a reasonable question as to the availability of a sufficient water supply, the Commission may require that the developer provide a producing well before approval of the Final plat.
 Recommendations and the findings of the Franklin County Groundwater Evaluation Study will be considered.*